Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Flinders University has a no bullying at Flinders policy that advises staff and students on how to report bullying and where to get support and further information.

-Adelaide University provides information about fair treatment and how to deal with unfair treatment such as bullying and harassment.
+Adelaide University provides information about unacceptable behaviour and how to deal with bullying and harassment.

 Bullying and harassment includes activities that are against the law and should be reported to the police. these include producing or broadcasting child pornography or suicide materials, blackmail, racial vilification, and unlawful operation of a computer including e-crimes.